netfoundry/taste-of-ziti/browzer/README.md

 Once authenticated, the web browser is automatically redirected to the associated dark web application that displays some simple celebratory fireworks to show your success!

+### ScadaLTS Browzer Access

+The [ScadaLTS](https://github.com/SCADA-LTS/Scada-LTS/wiki) server is used by the ModbusServer examples.

+Visit the https://scadalts.tasteofziti.browzer.cloudziti.io page using a Google Chrome browzer

+Log into the Auth0 based OIDC provider using the Taste-of-Ziti demo credentials:
+* Email address: `demouser@netfoundry.io`
+* Password: `demo_Guest`

+Once authenticated, the web browser is automatically redirected to the dark [ScadaLTS](https://github.com/SCADA-LTS/Scada-LTS/wiki) server.
+This server requires additional login credentials.
+For the Taste-of-Ziti demo environment use the following credentials:

+* Username: `demoUser`
+* Password: `demo_Guest`